0x432/PlugMap/README.md

 # PlugMap
-PlugMap: EV Route Planning To Alleviate Range Anxiety
+An Android Mobile Application For EV Route Planning To Alleviate Range Anxiety